2015 Els for Autism Golf

 information in the communities in which Golf Challenges are held.

-the 7-month period from April through October, 2014.
-The Golf Challenge is a
+during the 7-month period from April through October, 2015.
+The Golf Challenge

-two-stage competition.
-In the first stage, golfers will compete in two-person
+is a two-stage competition.
+In the first stage, golfers will compete in

-teams in one or more events across the U.S. and Canada.
-Each event will have a
+two-person teams in one or more events across the U.S. and Canada.
+Each event

-maximum of 60 teams competing for regional event prizes and an opportunity to
+will have a maximum of 60 teams competing for regional event prizes and an

-attend the Grand Finale & Seminar.
-Teams that raise $13,000 or more with
+opportunity to attend the Grand Finale & Seminar.
+Teams that raise $13,000

-their registration fees and team donations will be recognized for their
+or more with their registration fees and team donations will be recognized for

-fundraising efforts through an invitation to participate in the Grand Finale
+their fundraising efforts through an invitation to participate in the Grand

-& Seminar, to be held in Las Vegas, Nevada on the 10th and 11th of October
+Finale & Seminar, to be held in Las Vegas, Nevada on November 13th

-September 22nd, 2014 to qualify for the Grand Finale & Seminar by raising
+5pm EST on October 6th, 2015 to qualify for the Grand Finale & Seminar by

 Finale & Seminar.

-regional golf event, or are non-golfers, to fundraise towards attending the
+cannot attend a regional golf event, or are non-golfers, to fundraise towards

-Grand Finale and Seminar.
-Gallery Club teams of one or two people should
+attending the Grand Finale and Seminar.
+Gallery Club teams of one or two people

-register and pay the $50 registration fee per team.
-All rules and inclusions apply both to golfers
+should register and pay the $50 registration fee per team.
+All rules and inclusions apply both to

 Els for Autism Foundation is a US